Shahin093/mtm-tradus-inventory-management/README.md

 - Authentication access (if you are not a admin or user so you won't be able to password-change.)
 - after finishing token verify we can get user information(userEmail, role).
 - i have compared oldPassword and newPassword. i have use bcrypt for compare password.

+## Supplier ENPOINT : (crud operation)

+### Create Supplier :

+- Zod validation (If you want to create your profile ,you have to fill up all of fields. if don't fill up the any fields you can see zodValidation error)
+- (Authentication): It could access only Admins.
+- Folder structure : modules prettrn